Chauncey Washington: Professional career

-Pre-draft

 Jacksonville Jaguars

-Washington was selected in the 7th round pick 213 of the 2008 NFL Draft by the Jacksonville Jaguars.
+Washington was selected by the Jacksonville Jaguars in the seventh round, overall pick 213, of the 2008 NFL draft.
 On June 26, 2008 Washington signed a contract of four years worth $1.6 million.
 He was waived by the Jaguars on September 5, 2009.

-First stint with Cowboys
+Dallas Cowboys (first stint)

 On September 22, 2009, Washington was signed to the Dallas Cowboys' practice squad.
 On October 3, he was promoted to the active roster because of injuries to Marion Barber III and Felix Jones.
 Safety Marvin White was waived to make room for Washington on the roster.
 After playing in the team's loss to the Denver Broncos on October 4, the Cowboys waived Washington the following day and signed cornerback Cletis Gordon.
 He was re-signed to the practice squad on October 6, only to be promoted a second time to the active roster on October 10.
 He was waived again on October 12 and signed to the team's practice squad the next day.